- Committee on Foreign Investment in the U.S.

 The tables on these pages, as well as other state and local export reports issued by the International Trade Administration, make no attempt to adjust the data to eliminate the "unreported" category.

 For more information on the State Export Data Series, please go to the Foreign Trade Division’s State Data website.
 More detailed data are also available from the Bureau on a fee-for-service basis.
-Additional questions should be directed to the U.S. Census Bureau, Foreign Trade Division, Special Projects Branch — Room 6K133, Washington, DC 20233.
+Additional questions should be directed to the U.S. Census Bureau, Economic Statistical Methods Division, International Trade Evaluations Branch — Room 6K133, Washington, DC 20233.
 Inquiries can also be faxed to 301 763 6638, or call 301 763 3251.

 Core Based Statistical Area – Metropolitan Area Data